otuk/m2/README.md

 # m2

-simple math related python lib
+A python library that aims to solve simple math problems by brute force It also offers a formula based solution